Ask a doctor about a prescription for MONTELUKAST COMBIX 10 mg FILM-COATED TABLETS

 Additionally, since the medication has been marketed, the following side effects have been reported:

-In patients with asthma treated with montelukast, rare cases of a combination of symptoms such as flu-like illness, tingling or numbness of arms and legs, worsening of pulmonary symptoms and/or skin rash (Churg-Strauss syndrome) have been reported.
-Inform your doctor immediately if you experience one or more of these symptoms.
+In asthmatic patients treated with montelukast, very rare cases of a combination of symptoms such as flu-like illness, tingling or numbness of arms and legs, worsening of lung symptoms, and/or skin rash (Churg-Strauss syndrome) have been reported.
+You should immediately inform your doctor if you have one or more of these symptoms.

 Reporting of side effects